Einstein@Home

 The project also analyses data from the Fermi Gamma-ray Space Telescope to discover gamma-ray pulsars.
-On 26 November 2013, the first Einstein@Home results of the Fermi data analysis was published: the discovery of four young gamma-ray pulsars in LAT data.
-As of July 2022, Einstein@Home has discovered 39 previously unknown gamma-ray pulsars in data from the Large Area Telescope on board the Fermi Gamma-ray Space Telescope.
+On 26 November 2013, the first Einstein@Home results of the Fermi data analysis was published: the discovery of four young gamma-ray pulsars in data from Fermi's Large Area Telescope (LAT).
+As of December 2023, Einstein@Home has discovered 39 previously unknown gamma-ray pulsars in data from the Large Area Telescope on board the Fermi Gamma-ray Space Telescope.
 The Einstein@Home search makes use of novel and more efficient data-analysis methods and discovered pulsars missed in other analyses of the same data.

 The project runs on the Berkeley Open Infrastructure for Network Computing (BOINC) software platform and uses free software released under the GNU General Public License, version 2.
 Einstein@Home is hosted by the Max Planck Institute for Gravitational Physics (Albert Einstein Institute, Hannover, Germany) and the University of Wisconsin–Milwaukee.
 The project is supported by the Max Planck Society (MPG), the American Physical Society (APS), and the US National Science Foundation (NSF).
 The Einstein@Home project director is Bruce Allen.

 Einstein@Home uses the power of volunteer computing in solving the computationally intensive problem of analyzing a large volume of data.
 Such an approach was pioneered by the SETI@home project, which is designed to look for signs of extraterrestrial life by analyzing radio wave data.
 Einstein@Home runs through the same software platform as SETI@home, the Berkeley Open Infrastructure for Network Computing (BOINC).
-As of July 2022, more than 487,000 volunteers in 226 countries had participated in the project, making it the third-most-popular active BOINC application.
-Users regularly contribute about 12.7 petaFLOPS of computational power, which would rank Einstein@Home among the top 45 on the TOP500 list of supercomputers.
+As of December 2023, more than 492,000 volunteers in 226 countries had participated in the project, making it the third-most-popular active BOINC application.
+Users regularly contribute about 7.7 petaFLOPS of computational power, which would rank Einstein@Home among the top 105 on the TOP500 list of supercomputers.